Lucius Quintus Cincinnatus Lamar: Role in the Confederacy

 During the months preceding the Civil War, he continued teaching students at the University of Mississippi, though by June 1861, the university suspended operations because of too few students.
-Lamar entered active service in the Confederate army, where he and his law partner C. H. Mott organized the 19th Mississippi Regiment of volunteers in Oxford.
-The regiment registered to the Confederate War Department on May 14, 1861 and subsequently left for Richmond.
+Lamar entered active service as a lieutenant colonel in the Confederate army, where he and his law partner C. H. Mott organized the 19th Mississippi Regiment of volunteers in Oxford.
+The regiment registered to the Confederate War Department on May 14, 1861, and subsequently left for Richmond.
 Mott was commissioned as a colonel with Lamar as a lieutenant colonel.
 While in Richmond, Lamar gave a closing address to an event headed by Jefferson Davis, where he proclaimed:"This very night I look forward to the day when this beloved country of ours— for, thank God! we have a country at last— will be a country to live for, to pray for, to fight for, and if necessary, to die for."

 Before his regiment moved to the front, Lamar suffered vertigo, forcing him to return to Oxford to recover in mid-July 1861.
 He returned to Richmond in November, and once there he acted as an adviser for Davis, in which he assisted him with an attempt to mend relations with General Joseph Johnston.
 His unit participated in the Battle of Williamsburg, where Mott was killed in action.
 Lamar assumed control of the regiment and was praised for his leadership.
 While preparing for another engagement, Lamar suffered a violent seizure, forcing him to quit combat and head to Richmond to recover.
 At the same time, Lamar was facing personal issues with his younger brother and his cousin dying in combat.
 Seeking spiritual help, he joined the Methodist Church in July.

 Following improvements to his health, on November 19, 1862, he returned to service, with Davis appointing him as a diplomat to the Russian Imperial Government.
 He reached Europe on March 1, 1863, though he was eventually given advice by Emperor Napoleon III that a mission to Russia would be fruitless.
 Lamar assisted other confederate officials in France and England, though he failed to convince audiences in either country to recognize the Confederacy.
 He received a letter from the Secretary of State Judah Benjamin that the Confederate Senate had refused to confirm him as commissioner to Russia.
-After receiving the letter, Lamar spent several more months in Europe before leaving on November 1, 1863 from Liverpool.
+After receiving the letter, Lamar spent several more months in Europe before leaving on November 1, 1863, from Liverpool.
 He arrived in Richmond in early January 1864.
 With his return home, Lamar spent much of the last year of the war giving speeches on Davis' behalf.

 On December 3, 1864, he was commissioned as a colonel in the Confederate Army with duty as a judge advocate in Richmond.
 He acted as an aide to General James Longstreet at the time of the Confederacy's surrender in 1865.
 He was paroled and released after his surrender.